 On August 5, 2015, the remaining direct interest of the Parent Company in POSC was sold to PLC.
-As a result of the transaction, the Company recognized additional non-controlling interests amounting to \$\mathbb{P}\$190.2 million and a credit to "Other reserves - transactions with non-controlling interest" amounting to \$\mathbb{P}\$190.2 million in the equity section of the 2015 consolidated statement of financial position, gross of transactions costs amounting to \$\mathbb{P}\$10.9 million.
-Accordingly, the non-controlling interests attributable to POSC are already included in the non-controlling interests attributable to PLC as at December 31, 2015.
+As a result of the transaction, the Company recognized additional non-controlling interests amounting to P190.2 million and a credit to "Other reserves - transactions with non-controlling interest" amounting to P190.2 million in the equity section of the 2015 consolidated statement of financial position, gross of transactions costs amounting to P10.9 million.
+Accordingly, the non-controlling interests attributable to PLC as at December 31, 2015.